Azure-Samples/aks-front-door-private-link-service/README.md

   - [Microsoft.Cdn/profiles/originGroups](https://learn.microsoft.com/en-us/azure/templates/microsoft.cdn/profiles/origingroups?pivots=deployment-language-bicep): an [Origin Group](https://learn.microsoft.com/en-us/azure/frontdoor/origin?pivots=front-door-standard-premium#origin-group) in [Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-overview) refers to a set of [Origins](https://learn.microsoft.com/en-us/azure/frontdoor/origin?pivots=front-door-standard-premium#origin) that receives similar traffic for their application.
 You can define the Origin Group as a logical grouping of your application instances across the world that receives the same traffic and responds with an expected behavior.
 These Origins can be deployed across different regions or within the same region.
 All origins can be deployed in an Active/Active or Active/Passive configuration.
   - [Microsoft.Cdn/profiles/originGroups/origins](https://learn.microsoft.com/en-us/azure/templates/microsoft.cdn/profiles/origingroups/origins?pivots=deployment-language-bicep): an [Origin](https://learn.microsoft.com/en-us/azure/frontdoor/origin?pivots=front-door-standard-premium#origin) refers to the application deployment exposed via [Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-overview).
 An Origin defines properties of the underlying backend application like its type, weight, priority, host header, and more.
 In this sample, the [Origin](https://learn.microsoft.com/en-us/azure/frontdoor/origin?pivots=front-door-standard-premium#origin) is configured to call the [httpbin](https://httpbin.org/) web application via an [Azure Private Link Service](https://learn.microsoft.com/en-us/azure/private-link/private-link-service-overview).
   - [Microsoft.Cdn/profiles/afdEndpoints](https://learn.microsoft.com/en-us/azure/templates/microsoft.cdn/profiles/afdendpoints?pivots=deployment-language-bicep): in [Azure Front Door Standard/Premium](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-overview), an endpoint is a logical grouping of one or more routes that are associated with domain names.
 Each endpoint is assigned a domain name by Front Door, and you can associate your own custom domains by using routes.
+  - [Microsoft.Cdn/profiles/securityPolicies](https://learn.microsoft.com/en-us/azure/templates/microsoft.cdn/profiles/securitypolicies?pivots=deployment-language-bicep): a security policy associates a WAF policy to a list of domains and paths.
+For more information, see [Security and Azure Front Door](https://learn.microsoft.com/en-us/azure/architecture/framework/services/networking/azure-front-door/security).
+  - [Microsoft.Network/FrontDoorWebApplicationFirewallPolicies](https://learn.microsoft.com/en-us/azure/templates/microsoft.network/2019-03-01/frontdoorwebapplicationfirewallpolicies?pivots=deployment-language-bicep): [Azure Web Application Firewall (WAF)](https://learn.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview) on [Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-overview) provides centralized protection for your web applications.
+WAF defends your web services against common exploits and vulnerabilities.
+It keeps your service highly available for your users and helps you meet compliance requirements.
+You can configure a WAF policy and associate that policy to one or more Front Door front-ends for protection.
+The WAF policy deployed by this sample consists of three types of security rules:
+    - [Custom rules](https://learn.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview#custom-authored-rules) are used to block incoming requests based on the content of the payload, querystring, HTTP request method, IP address of the caller, and more.
+This sample add a couple of customer rules to block calls coming from a given IP range or calls that contain the word `blockme` in the querystring.
+    - [OWASP](https://owasp.org/) [Azure-managed rule sets](https://learn.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview#azure-managed-rule-sets) provide an easy way to deploy protection against a common set of security threats like SQL injection or cross-site scripting.
+    - [Bot protection rule set](https://learn.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview#bot-protection-rule-set) can be used to take custom actions on requests from known bot categories.
 - [Microsoft.Network/privateLinkServices](https://learn.microsoft.com/en-us/azure/templates/microsoft.network/privatelinkservices?pivots=deployment-language-bicep): an [Azure Private Link Service](https://learn.microsoft.com/en-us/azure/private-link/private-link-service-overview) is configured to reference the `kubernetes-internal` internal load balancer of the AKS cluster.
   - [Microsoft.Cdn/profiles/afdEndpoints/routes](https://learn.microsoft.com/en-us/azure/templates/microsoft.cdn/profiles/afdendpoints/routes?pivots=deployment-language-bicep): a route defines properties such as custom domains, http redirect, supported protocols, and origin path that specify how to invoke the backend application.
 For more information, see [Routing architecture overview](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-routing-architecture?pivots=front-door-standard-premium).
 - [Microsoft.ContainerService/managedClusters](https://learn.microsoft.com/en-us/azure/templates/microsoft.containerservice/managedclusters?pivots=deployment-language-bicep): A public or private AKS cluster composed of a: